adityajoshi-sorce/theme-Switcher/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+React Theme Toggle App 🌗

+This is a simple React application that demonstrates how to implement a light/dark theme toggle using React Context and Tailwind CSS.

+✨ Features

+- Light and Dark Mode toggle
+- Built using React + Vite
+- Tailwind CSS for styling
+- Context API for theme state management
+- Responsive Card UI component

+🛠️ Tech Stack

+- React (via Vite)
+- Tailwind CSS (with `darkMode: "class"`)
+- React Context API